 Imagine that your niece has just learned to drive.
 She loves her smart phone and it has all her important info in it – including phone numbers of friends and family.
 After spending the night at a friend’s house, she waves goodbye to her friend and her friend’s parents who all drive off.

 All alone, she finds that her car battery is dead — and so is her phone.
 Crap.
 But wait: the solar phone charger that you gave her is in her emergency kit (another gift from her auntie).
-She unfolds it, and she keeps warm under her survival blanket (more info on survival blankets) and waits for her phone to charge so she can call her dad.
+She unfolds it, and she keeps warm under her survival blanket (more info on survival blankets) and waits for her phone to charge.

 7. A Car Emergency Kit